MurphyRP/perplexityViews/README.md

 Questions?
 Ideas?
 Found a bug?
 - Create an issue in this repository
-- Connect on LinkedIn: [Your LinkedIn Profile]
+- Connect on LinkedIn: EDIT ME!!
-- Follow the research: [Your preferred contact method]
+- Follow the research: rob.murphy@couchbase.com

 ---